Nomomania: Impact

 Nomomania had effects beyond ticket sales and headlines.
 Nomo's success helped change perceptions of Japanese players’ ability to compete in MLB and is widely credited -today- with encouraging teams to pursue talent from Japan, eventually contributing to formal mechanisms governing transfers between NPB and MLB.
-His move and the subsequent flow of Japanese players were factors in the negotiation and later establishment of the modern posting/transfer system between NPB and MLB in the late 1990s.
+His move and the subsequent flow of Japanese players were factors in the negotiation and later establishment of the modern transfer system between Japanese NPB and American MLB in the late 1990s.

 Reception and legacy

 Contemporaneous coverage described Nomo's arrival as a transnational cultural event.
 Commentators compared the public excitement to other modern mass phenomena and noted Nomo's role in revitalizing MLB interest among Japanese audiences and raising international attention to the sport.
 Retrospectives credit Nomo with opening a path that later allowed numerous Japanese position players and pitchers to sign with MLB clubs.

 The coinage Nomomania appeared in contemporary American and British media and press and was used both informally and in long-form sports journalism to describe the phenomenon surrounding Nomo's arrival and early success in MLB.
-Coverage sometimes used the variant spelling “Nomo-mania” or “Nomo-mania”.
+Coverage sometimes used the variant spelling “Nomomania” or “Nomo-mania”.
+The Dodgers previously has "Fernandomania" for star rookie Mexican pitcher Fernando Valenzuela.